-In line with definition of Management Body provided under the MIFID II, GPM's Board of Directors have been identified as its Management Body.
+In line with definition of Management Body provided under the MIFID II, the firm's Board of Directors has been identified as its Management Body.
 Accordingly, the term 'Management Body' shall have the same meaning as the Board of Directors for the purposes of this document.

-The Management Body is collectively responsible for the long-term success of GPM and recognises the importance of considering the interests of all stakeholders in its decision-making in order to discharge this duty.
-As GPM is part of the Man Group, Man Group-wide governance and risk management structure also applies to it.
+The Management Body is collectively responsible for the long-term success of MGIL and recognises the importance of considering the interests of all stakeholders in its decision-making in order to discharge this duty.
+As MGIL is part of Man Group, the Management Body also ensures that Man Group-wide governance and risk management structures to which MGIL is subject are adhered to.

-The Management Body has responsibility for GPM's governance arrangements, including the oversight, implementation and execution of GPM's strategic objectives, risk strategy, risk appetite, and internal governance structures.
-The effectiveness of the GPM strategic objectives, risk strategy and governance arrangements are monitored by the Management Body whilst the day-to-day management of the firm is delegated to the GPM senior management.
+The Management Body has responsibility for MGIL's governance arrangements, including the oversight, implementation and execution of MGIL's strategic objectives, risk strategy, risk appetite, and internal governance structures.
+The effectiveness of the MGIL strategic objectives, risk strategy and governance arrangements are monitored by the Management Body whilst the day-to-day management of the firm is delegated to the MGIL senior management.

 The Management Body meets quarterly, with additional meetings convened as required.
-Regular business of the GPM Management Body meetings includes (but is not limited to) consideration of ad hoc matters affecting GPM and briefings on GPM business strategy, risk, financial reporting, compliance and technology.
-The Management Body also reviews frameworks and policies applicable to GPM.
+Regular business of the MGIL Management Body meetings includes (but is not limited to) consideration of ad hoc matters affecting MGIL and briefings on MGIL business strategy, risk, financial reporting, compliance, technology, and information security.
+Consideration and review of the implementation of MGIL's governance structure is also undertaken.
+The Management Body also reviews frameworks and policies applicable to MGIL and considers remuneration matters for persons involved in the provision of services to clients on behalf of the firm.

-GPM is categorised as a non-SNI MIFIDPRU investment firm, however MIFIDPRU 7.3, concerning the establishment of risk, remuneration and nomination committees, does not apply, with oversight of such matters instead discharged by the Management Body.
+MGIL is categorised as a non-SNI MIFIDPRU investment firm, however MIFIDPRU 7.3, concerning the establishment of risk, remuneration and nomination committees, does not apply, with oversight of such matters instead discharged by the Management Body.